 3700 Willingdon Avenue

-Post diploma transfer agreements are in development for degree programs at Canadian universities with undergraduate forestry degree programs and resource management degrees at Thompson Rivers University, Royal Roads University and the University of Alberta.
+Post diploma transfer agreements are in development for degree programs at Canadian universities with undergraduate forestry degree programs and resource management degrees at Thompson Rivers University and Royal Roads University.

 Career opportunities for resource technologists are excellent and projected to remain strong.
 The program will prepare you for a wide variety of employment opportunities; whether you are interested in working outdoors, indoors or a combination of both.